gnss-sdr/gnss-sdr/README.md

 1. After building the code, you will find the gnss-sdr executable file at gnss-sdr/install
 2. In post-processing mode, you have to provide a captured GNSS signal file.

-    2.1.
-The signal file can be easily recorded using the GNU Radio file sink in gr_complex<float> mode.
+  1. The signal file can be easily recorded using the GNU Radio file sink in gr_complex<float> mode.

-    2.2.
-You will need a GPS active antenna and a suitable USRP daughter board to receive GPS L1 C/A signals.
+  2. You will need a GPS active antenna and a suitable USRP daughter board to receive GPS L1 C/A signals.
 GNSS-SDR require to have at least 2 MHz of bandwidth in 1.57542 GHz. (remember to enable the DC bias with the daughter board jumper).
 We use the DBSRX to do the task, but you can try the newer ETTUS daughter boards as well.

-    2.3.
-The easiest way to capture a signal file is to use the GNU Radio Companion GUI.
+  3. The easiest way to capture a signal file is to use the GNU Radio Companion GUI.
 Only two blocks are needed: an USRP signal source connected to complex float file sink.
 You need to tune the USRP central frequency and decimation factor using USRP signal source properties box.
 We suggest using a decimation factor of 20 if you use the USRP2.
 This will give you 100/20= 5 MSPS which will be enough to receive GPS L1 C/A signals.
 The front-end gain should also be configured.
 In our test with the DBSRX we obtained good results with G=50

-    2.4.
-Capture at least 80 seconds of signal in open sky conditions.
+  4. Capture at least 80 seconds of signal in open sky conditions.
 During the process, be aware of USRP driver buffer underuns messages.
 If your hard disk is not fast enough to write data at this speed you can capture to a virtual RAM drive.
 80 seconds of signal at 5 MSPS occupies less than 3 Gbytes using gr_complex<float>.
 3. You are ready to configure the receiver to use your captured file among other parameters:

-    3.1.
-The configuration file resides at ./conf/gnss-sdr.conf 3.2.
-You need to modify at least the following settings:
+  1. The configuration file resides at ./conf/gnss-sdr.conf
+  2. You need to modify at least the following settings:
-        3.2.1.
-SignalSource.filename= (absolute or relative route to your GNSS signal captured file) 3.2.2.
-GNSS-SDR.internal_fs_hz=(captured file sampling rate in Hz) 3.2.3.
-SignalSource.sampling_frequency=(captured file sampling rate in Hz) 3.2.4.
-SignalConditioner.sample_freq_in=(captured file sampling rate in Hz) 3.2.5.
-SignalConditioner.sample_freq_out=(captured file sampling rate in Hz) 3.2.6.
-TelemetryDecoder.fs_in=(captured file sampling rate in Hz)
+    * ```SignalSource.filename=``` (absolute or relative route to your GNSS signal captured file)
+    * ```GNSS-SDR.internal_fs_hz=``` (captured file sampling rate in Hz)
+    * ```SignalSource.sampling_frequency=``` (captured file sampling rate in Hz)
+    * ```SignalConditioner.sample_freq_in=``` (captured file sampling rate in Hz)
+    * ```SignalConditioner.sample_freq_out=``` (captured file sampling rate in Hz) *```TelemetryDecoder.fs_in=``` (captured file sampling rate in Hz)

-    3.3.
-The configuration file has in-line documentation, you can try to tune the number of channels and several receiver parameters.
+  3. The configuration file has in-line documentation, you can try to tune the number of channels and several receiver parameters.
 4. Run the receiver from the install directory.
 The program reports the current status in text mode, directly to the terminal window.
 If all goes well, and GNSS-SDR is able to successfully track an decode at least 4 satellites, you will get a PVT fix.
 The program will write a .kml file and RINEX (yet experimental) files in the install directory.
 Among the console output, GNSS-SDR also writes log files in /tmp/.